magento/devdocs/.github/PULL_REQUEST_TEMPLATE.md

 If you are fixing a Github issue, note it in the following format and the issue will automatically close when this PR is merged:
 Fixes #<IssueNumber>

 `master` is the default branch.
-PRs to this branch should be for current devdocs content.
-Merged PRs to master go live on the site automatically.
+PRs to this branch should be for current DevDocs content.
+Merged PRs to `master`go live on the site automatically.
 Work for future releases generally goes in the `develop` branch.
-Work with the devdocs team if you are unsure where to submit your PR.
+Work with the DevDocs team if you are unsure where to submit your PR.
 -->